Mohammad4844/rl-model-for-hack-and-slash-game/README.md

 ## Observations

-Defining observations in Unity is the only challenging/unique thing compared to other, so this section will outline some details.
+Defining observations in Unity is the only challenging/unique thing compared to others, so this section will outline some details.

 ### Vector observations